ppy/osu-wiki/wiki/People/The_Team/Nomination_Assessment_Team/SEV_rating/en.md

 ### Metadata

-*Makes up for 22% of notable resets, 30% of resets.*
+*Makes up 22% of notable resets, 30% of resets.*

 Metadata resets *never* have a severity above 0, as they don't affect gameplay.